 There are not many 11-year-olds who have the opportunity to fly across the country to visit Washington, D.C.
 There are even fewer that get to do it alone.
 Zach Holley, of Cedar Hills, did so when he went to the Junior National Young Leaders Conference in the nation's capital.
 View the Daily Herald article.

 Cedar Hills resident Chris McCullock thought the thud at his front door late at night on Dec.
 1, 2008, was a sign of vandalism.
 But Chris is the man who ended up saving the life of his neighbor, Marcus Parmenter, after he had been allegedly stabbed in the neck by his roommate.
-McCullock was recognized for his lifesaving efforts at Cedar Hills city hall on Jan.
+McCullock was recognized for his lifesaving efforts during a city meeting on Jan.
 6, 2009.
 "I just did what anyone would have done, because there was no other choice," explained McCullock humbly.
-View the Daily Herald article and video of Chris explaining what happened.

 Scott & Courtney Rasband and Jathon & Jennifer Strauss

 These two energetic, fun-loving couples formed Team Cedar Hills to enter Utah Valley's first-ever 24-Hour Race, and they WON!
 They drove from Sundance to Mt.
 Nebo and Rock Canyon to Eagle Mountain to compete for a trip to Cancun by earning points through a series of mental, physical, and emotional "challenge tasks" (including driving golf balls at the Cedar Hills Golf Club), which highlighted all the fun things to see, taste, and do in Utah Valley.
-View their detailed race experience.
 Go, Team Cedar Hills!

 Three years ago, Elliot Cardon was born---10 weeks premature.
 His grandmother, Cedar Hills resident Debbie Besselievre, saw a need and set out to fill it.
 Three years later she is devoting a lot of time making made-to-order preemie tees to help parents bond with their premature infants and to help make the preemies "look more normal."
 View the Deseret News article.